isabella232/aspnet-webhooks-rest-sample/README.md

 1. Choose the **Watch for notifications** button.

 1. Send an email to your Office 365 account.
-The **Notification** page displays information about the message.
+The **Notification** page displays some message properties.
 It may take several seconds for the page to update.

 1. Choose the **Delete subscription and sign out** button.